Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Introduction.

 Given a finitely generated group $\G$ and an integer $D\geq 0$, let us denote by $\mathrm{Cub}_D(\G)$ the collection of all actions with unbounded orbits of $\G$ on $\CAT$ cuboid complexes with countably many vertices and dimension at most $D$.
 We identify actions that are $\G$--equivariantly isometric or differ by a homothety.
 Each of these actions must admit elements with positive translation length by a result of Sageev (see Theorem~5.1 in \cite{Sag95}), so we can consider the composition

 where the first arrow simply assigns to every action its $\ell^1$ length function.
-Theorem~\ref{NFF MLSR} can be seen as stating that this composition is injective on a large subset of $\mathrm{Cub}_D(\G)$.
-Endowing $\R^{\G}$ with the product topology and $\mbb{P}(\R^{\G})$ with the quotient topology, we prove the following.
+Theorem~\ref{NFF MLSR} states that this composition is injective on a certain subset of $\mathrm{Cub}_D(\G)$.
+We endow $\R^{\G}$ with the product topology and $\mbb{P}(\R^{\G})$ with the quotient topology.

+Combining previous work of the second author on the geometry of finite-rank median spaces \cite{Fio2} with a standard Bestvina--Paulin construction \cite{Bestvina,Paulin-arb}, we prove: